 // ...

-This will expose the Weather model, but also all the default CRUD routes: GET, PUT, PATCH, DELETE and POST, which is nonsense in our context.
+This will expose the Weather model, but also all the default CRUD routes: GET, PATCH, DELETE and POST, which is nonsense in our context.
 Since we are required to expose at least one route, let’s expose just one:

 <?php